Last Updated: 2 months ago

 First, it’s good to know if they’re even in your budget, so let’s start there.

 No, that’s not a typo.
 I didn’t accidentally add an extra 0.
-That’s two thousands dollars.
+That’s two thousand dollars.

 Still want one?
 Let’s talk about where to find them.